Also known as Canker, Bacterial Canker or Gummios.

 Certain rootstocks have been known to have better resistance to bacterial canker.
 Always choose a fruit tree from a garden centre, as stone fruit trees grown from seed are more likely to contract diseases.

 If the infection is minor on outer limbs, cut back the diseased wood and remove it from the property (do not use the diseased wood for any type of compost or mulching, remove it immediately).
+Prune to 10cm below obvious signs of the infection.
+Often the wood will have a brown stain to it, so prune back past this as this is a sign of infection.

 If the infection has spread to the trunk, you will need to dispose of the tree, as heavily infected plants cannot be treated.